Skip to main content

 An actual conflict/duality of interest is defined as a situation in which an individual decision-maker has an impediment to being impartial and loyal, such as: (1) a personal, professional, financial, business or volunteer position, responsibility, or interest; or 2) a conflicting duty to another entity where the individual's allegiance may be split between the Society and another organization.

-An apparent conflict/duality is defined as a situation or relationship that may cause a reasonable person to believe that there is a real conflict or to question whether there is an impediment to impartiality that could cause the leader’s loyalty or judgment to be compromised.
+An apparent conflict/duality is defined as a situation or relationship that may cause a reasonable person to perceive that there is a real conflict or to question whether there is an impediment to impartiality that could cause the leader’s loyalty or judgment to be compromised.

 It is a conflict of interest for ASBMR Leaders to: (1) use their position and status to promote any commercial enterprise; (2) allow outside interests to affect their loyalty to the Society when making decisions; (3) take actions that affect the value of a commercial enterprise in which the Leader has a financial interest; and (4) engage in decisions and activities that provide unwarranted benefit or endorsement by ASBMR.
 Using the name or reputation of a 501(c)(3) organization such as ASBMR to promote any commercial enterprise is considered a private benefit and is not permitted.